Council is working hard to promote inclusion for our Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) communities.

 Members of the LGBTIQ communities came together to discuss emerging issues and talk about local initiatives.
 This has provided an opportunity for the local LGBTIQ community to contribute their ideas and views into Council's decision making process.

-This year's Rainbow Roundtable was hosted by Jordan Raskopoulos and covered issues such as:
+The Rainbow Roundtable was hosted by Jordan Raskopoulos and covered issues such as:

 - Bullying and Harassment